civol/HDLRuby/README.md

 #### Global signals

-HDLRuby::High allows to declare global signals similarity the same way system's signals are declare, but outside the scope of any system.
-After being declared, these signals are accessible directly from within an construct of a HDLRuby::High description.
+HDLRuby::High allows to declare global signals the same way system's signals are declared, but outside the scope of any system.
+After being declared, these signals are accessible directly from within any hardware construct.

 In order to ease the design of standardized libraries, the following global signals are defined by default: